-C++ map operator function is used to access the elements in the map with the given key value .
+The C++ map operator function enables accessing elements in the map using a specified key value.

-It is similar to the at function.
-Only difference between them is that at throws an exception if the accessed key is not present in the map, on the other hand operator inserts the key in the map if the key is not present already in the map.
+It resembles the at function in functionality.
+The key distinction lies in the fact that while at throws an exception when the accessed key is absent in the map, the operator adds the key to the map if it is not already present.

 Syntax